THE COMMUNICATION NOISE

-- Frictionless means position a product organically (almost unnoticeable) as a prominent option within a mission.
+- Frictionless means positioning a product organically (almost unnoticeable) as a prominent option within a mission.
 Why’s that so important?
 Just as TV viewers immediately switch the channels during the commercials, so the shoppers immediately notice the invasive communication and build the psychological fence against that.
-By an organic approach – the alert signals don’t turn on, in contrary, the customer sees a product as a solution.
+By an organic approach – the alert signals don’t turn on, in the contrary, the customer willingly accepts a product as a solution.

 - With a product, we actually mean an extended “product” – the brand, the package, the message, the price points & the product itself must fit in a mission as much as possible.
-Don’t try to push bundles into a quick meal solution.
-Heavy or unconvenient glass containers might also turn off customers.
+Don’t try to push bundles of a beverage drink into a quick meal solution.
+Heavy or inconvenient glass containers might also turn off customers.
 Etc.

-As mentioned, considering the shopping missions might heavily impact the ROI – because less frequented and therefore less expensive store spaces might serve as valid targets for secondary positioning.
+As mentioned, considering the shopping missions might heavily impact the ROI – therefore less frequented and less expensive store spaces could serve as valid targets for secondary positioning.
 For example, to enter the quick meal mission there are actually very few hotspots in the supermarkets – and the high traffic action aisle isn’t one of them!

 - How do people use my product?

 - Based on the uses – what are the most relevant shopping missions for my products?

 - What is the most appropriate brand, package, product, price point, store position for a particular mission we’d like to address?

 - How do I extend the frame of the shopping mission and upsell?

 The solutions based on shopper missions might also open up the doors of the retailer – because many of them have already found out that category view simply doesn’t fit the reality of shopping.
 The point is confirmed also by a name of the study of such huge data crunchers like Dunnhumby: Don’t think format, think mission.

 Our research pages provide additional evidence for the value of shopping missions.
 Check it out.